-Since leaving the Royal College of Art in London, where Henry Moore personally funded John Atkin throughout his MA sculpture course, he has exhibited his work and created commisioned sculptures worldwide.
-Atkin has a recognized track record for delivering cutting edge artworks, and he has been the subject of widespread media interest and editorials that focus on his work in public spaces, both in the UK and overseas.
-He has worked on innovative urban regeneration schemes as Lead Artist as well as signature gateway designs for projects that require distinctive interpretations of themes linked to heritage, celebration, or innovation.
+Since leaving the Royal College of Art in London, where Henry Moore personally funded him throughout his MA sculpture course, John Atkin has exhibited his work and created commisioned sculptures worldwide.
+Atkin has a recognized track record for delivering cutting edge artworks, and he has been the subject of widespread media interest and editorials that focus on his work in public spaces, both in the UK and internationally.
+He has worked on innovative urban regeneration plans as Lead Artist, as well as signature gateway designs for projects that require distinctive interpretations of themes linked to heritage, celebration, or innovation.

-His recent project in California focuses on the regeneration of the Fillmore District of San Francisco and collaborating with AXIS Architects and Sculpturesite Gallery on delivering a coherent public realm that addresses the locale's indelible heritage as the home of West Coast Jazz.
+Atkin was invited to enter a competition in California focusing on the regeneration of the Fillmore District of San Francisco and collaborating with AXIS Architects and Sculpturesite Gallery on delivering a coherent public realm that addressed the locale's indelible heritage as the home of West Coast Jazz.
 Atkin’s involvement in this landmark project involved the delivery of a signature sculpture that successfully acts as an illuminated beacon for the area’s regeneration.
-The use of water and lighting are key components of this project, allowing the space to be used year round and at all times of day.
+The use of water and lighting are key components of this project, allowing the space to be used year-round and at all times of day.

-2011 saw an expansion of worldwide interest in Atkin’s output in relation to urban regeneration projects that embrace public realm initiatives.
+Beginning in 2011, worldwide interest in Atkin’s output in relation to urban regeneration projects that embrace public realm initiatives surged.
 The focus of his activities in China have ranged from international sculpture parks to high-tech eco parks, and conferences and symposiums that address the cultural imperatives in city planning, which is at the heart of China’s booming economy.
-In addition, he is the UK Representative for the EU-China touring exhibition, “Inspiring Culture”, which will tour nine major museums in China from 2011-2013, alongside other representatives of 27 other EU countries, coinciding with the EU –China Economic summit in Xian, September 2011.
+In addition, he is the UK Representative for the EU-China touring exhibition, “Inspiring Culture,” which has been touring nine major museums in China beginning in 2011, alongside representatives of 27 other EU countries, coinciding with the EU–China Economic Summit in Xian in September, 2011.

 His studio continues to be the vital element in the development of his work that embraces all aspects of cross-disciplinary design culture within urban planning and the public realm.